ppy/osu-wiki/news/2025/2025-09-07-osumania-4k-world-cup-2025-round-of-16-recap.md

     </audio>
 </div>

 Another round, another [osu! original](/wiki/Community/Bespoke_music)!
 This time around, [KASHIWA Daisuke](https://osu.ppy.sh/beatmaps/artists/343) is making their (osu!)debut with [SHARAKU](https://osu.ppy.sh/beatmapsets/2424991#mania/5278496) (RC6) — charted by ::0DZ0::{ user=28156707 } — in a very similar fashion to the previous round!
-There's a high likelihood you've heard this name before, as long as [Aqua Regia](https://osu.ppy.sh/beatmapsets/1378372#mania/2854566) by ::Shoegazer::{ user=2520707 } and [Elekton](https://osu.ppy.sh/users/4990211) is a chart you've played or seen before.
+There's a high likelihood you've heard this name before, as long as [Aqua Regia](https://osu.ppy.sh/beatmapsets/1378372#mania/2854566) by ::Shoegazer::{ user=2520707 } and ::Elekton::{ user=4990211 } is a chart you've played or seen before.
 This chart maintains a similar structure, with heavy bursts alongside frequent jacks, with very tight graces on top of all that.
 This beatmap, in combination with the incredible graphic design by ::Panthullu::{ user=12580298 }, is sure to grab the attention of many osu!mania players, perhaps even players from other game modes!

 ## Round of 16 summary